dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2001.md

 Chapter 20  Business Rules

 For example, imagine an application that is used by bank officers to create a new loan.
-The bank may decide that it does not want the loan officers to offer loan payment estimates until they have first gathered, and validated, contact information and ensured that the candidate’s credit score is 500 or higher.
+The bank may decide that it does not want the loan officers to offer loan payment estimates until they have first gathered, and validated, contact information and ensured that the candidate's credit score is 500 or higher.
 For this reason, the bank may specify that the system will not proceed to the payment estimation screen until the contact information screen has been filled out and verified, and the credit score has been confirmed to be greater than the cutoff.

 This is a use case.2 A use case is a description of the way that an automated system is used.
 It specifies the input to be provided by the user, the output to be returned to the user, and the processing steps involved in producing that output.
 A use case describes application-specific business rules as opposed to the Critical Business Rules within the Entities.